PortWhisperer/CTFWriteups/Sumo.md

     - I wasn'table to figure out a way to identify these files without Nikto, or what method Nikto used to find them, but it may be related to mod_negotiate being in use on the Apache server
 - Gobuster
   - Didn't get 200s for pages other than index.html with Seclists Discovery Wordlists
+  - After having success with Nikto, wrote a script at  [web_enum_resources](web_enum_resources) which was able to identify this folder, as well as a default "it works! file".
+From here it'd probably take some deduction and research on the cgi directory to ascertain that we could exploit something here.

 ### **Exploiting found services**
 Scanned for shellshock vulnerabilities in MSF.